mhevery/jasmine-node/README.md

 You can supply the following arguments:
   * `--autoTest`         - rerun automatically the specs when a file changes
-  * `--watch PATH`       - when used with --autoTest, watches the given path(s) and runs all tests if a change is detected
+  * `--watchFolders PATH`- when used with --autoTest, watches the given path(s) and runs all tests if a change is detected
   * `--noColor`          - do not use color coding for output
   * `-m, --match REGEXP` - load only specs containing "REGEXPspec"
   * `--matchAll`         - relax requirement of "spec" in spec file names